dklopstein/waste-sorting-classifier/README.md

 ![Image](./images/imagesize_distribution.png)
 <br/>
 **Figure 1: Distrubution of Image Sizes.**
-We found that the dataset already standardized the image sizes to 256 by 256 pixels.
-This meant that we could skip resizing the images and focus on other transformations.
+The images in the dataset were already standardized to 256 by 256 pixels each.
 <br><br>

 ![Image](./images/imagesperclass.png)